typesense/typesense-website/docs-site/content/30.0/api/conversational-search-rag.md

 The generated standalone question will be used for semantic/hybrid search within the collection, and the results will then be forwarded to the LLM as context for answering the generated standalone question.

 :::tip Context Window Limits
 Although the entire conversation history is stored in Typesense, only the most recent messages that fit within the configured ```max_bytes``` window are sent when generating the standalone question.
-Before selecting messages, we subtracts the number of bytes required by the system instructions; the remaining byte budget determines how many recent messages can be included.
+Before selecting messages, we subtract the number of bytes required by the system instructions; the remaining byte budget determines how many recent messages can be included.

 Similarly, for retrieval, only the top search results whose combined size fits within the remaining ```max_bytes``` limit are included alongside the standalone question.
 :::